 - In order for the Korean Government to detain longer than 48 hours, in most but the most exceptional of cases, the Korean Government, via the Police, must obtain a Pretrial Detention Warrant from a Korean Court allowing the Korean Government to hold the suspect longer than 48 hours.
 If a Korean Court grants this Pretrial Detention Warrant, the Korean Government may hold the suspect for ten additional days.
 A prosecutor may request an additional twenty days of Pretrial Detention via the court (two ten-day extensions).
 In some limited cases, this period is extendable by more than 30 days (10 + 10 + 10).

 - If the Korean Government wishes to hold a suspect past this 30-day period, in most cases, a prosecutor must formally indict the suspect.
-The Korean Government may hold an indicted suspect up to 180 days via the request of a prosecutor and approval by a court.
+The Korean Government may hold an indicted suspect for up to 180 days via the request of a prosecutor and approval by a court.
 The key is the suspect must be indicted.

 - Korean Indictments are, typically, very cursory documents.
 Few Korean Indictments would survive U.S. Federal Court Scrutiny and, likely, would be dismissed for “failure to state an offense.”
-Indictments, in recent years, have included substantial more substantiating evidence and argument than in the not so distant past.
+Indictments, in recent years, have included substantial more substantiating evidence and argument than in the not-so-distant past.
 We suspect further improvements.

 Granting a Pretrial Detention Warrant